Ibukun16/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The console is the first segment of the AirBnB project at ALX/Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+AirBnB Clone 3 is a collaborative project aimed at testing students' teamwork ability and understanding of the their knowledge in using higher level programming language to develop a multi-functional web application like the AirBnB App.
+We wish you "Best of Luck" in this endeavor as you diligently put in your best effort!

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)